Sunny Ofehe: Escaped bomb blast, arrest and detention

-International Engagement
+International engagement

 Since 2011 on a yearly basis, Ofehe has addressed the plenary session United Nations Forum on Minority Issues in Geneva, Switzerland where he has always advocated for the rights of the minority people of the oil rich Niger Delta region of Nigeria.
-He has also participated at events organized by the Unrepresented Nations Peoples Organization (UNPO) in Geneva, Switzerland and Italian Senate in Rome, Italy.
+He has also participated at events organized by the Unrepresented Nations Peoples Organization (UNPO) in Brussels, Belgium, Geneva, Switzerland and Italian Senate in Rome, Italy.
 He has also been involved in several discuss and engagements at the European Parliament, European Council and the European Commission in Brussels, Belgium.
-At the International World Water Day celebration in March, Ofehe has been a major guest speaker at the Inter Eco Forum Conference in Marbella, Spain.
-In 2021, Ofehe alongside former Dutch MP Harry van Bommel invited the members of the Nigerian Senate Committee on Public Complains, Ethics and Privileges to Leiden, the Netherlands for a training.
-The delegation was led by the committee's chairman Senator Ayo Akinyelure, Senator Mathew Urhoghide, Senator Mrs. Uche Ekwunife and Senator Utazi Chukwuka.